 In France, bells, not bunnies, bring Easter chocolate to children, whereas in Australia, the Easter Bilby (an endangered desert marsupial) brings treats.
 People in Scandinavia light bonfires to ward off witches over the Easter weekend, and Ghana celebrates with its annual Paragliding Festival.

 If appropriate, segment your recipients according to their place of residence.
-It’s now up to you to determine your target audience’s specific Easter customs and respond to them accordingly.
+It’s up to you to determine your target audience’s specific Easter customs and respond to them accordingly.

-Send Your Easter Newsletter with Sendinblue
+Send your Easter newsletter with Sendinblue

 - Express your message clearly with a specific, relevant subject line